vishnuprakaz/ecommerce-AIbackend/README.md

 This is part of a larger ecommerce project.
 The frontend will consume the A2A streams to update the UI in real-time.

 The A2A protocol implementation follows the standard for agent-to-agent communication.
-Still experimenting with the best architecture as this grows.
+Using UV for fast, reliable Python package management - much better than pip/venv!